Year of Publication

 This research employs qualitative methods to gain an understanding of how ERIs adapt to a decline in state appropriations and reconfigure organizational structures and roles to facilitate adaptation.
 The chief research officer (CRO) and staff of sponsored programs offices (SPOs) at three purposefully selected state-supported ERIs in Kentucky were given pre-surveys and interviewed.
 Next numerous documents related to each site’s research enterprise were collected and analyzed to understand how sponsored program offices are structured, how duties are officially codified and delineated, and what policies are in place to govern research activity.

 Key findings in the study support the importance of upper-administrative knowledge building and leadership in expanding the ERI research enterprise.
 Additionally, strategic resource allocation, organizational restructuring, a strong policy base and a focus on research development activities are critical elements in bolstering competitive external funding procurement.

 Digital Object Identifier (DOI)

 Niles, Scott, "Environmental Change and Adaptation in Kentucky Emerging Research Institution Sponsored Programs Offices: A Multiple Case Study" (2016).
-Theses and Dissertations--Education Science.
+Theses and Dissertations--Education Sciences.
 7.